Meet Mark Brase, Our Incoming CEO

 Mark maintained his interest in agriculture and accepted a position with Congressman Bill Barrett.
 Mark decided to join him in Washington D.C. where he was able to work with Barrett on agriculture, banking and environmental committees and sub-committees.

 Beth Brase, Mark’s wife, joined him in D.C. and they spent about three years there before deciding it was time to move past their entry-level positions and think about moving back to Nebraska.

-Tom Olson Jr., Beth’s cousin, was working at the Nebraska Bank of Commerce (NBC) in Lincoln and Mark knew several other folks who he was able to get an interview with.
+Tom Olson Jr., Beth’s cousin, was working at the National Bank of Commerce (NBC) in Lincoln and Mark knew several other folks who he was able to get an interview with.